 Refraction – water or glass to air

 The first wheel hits the fast road and starts to speed up.
-The other side is still slipping in the mud.
-This starts to make the tractor speed up and change direction.
+The other front wheel is still slowed by the sticky mud.
+This makes the tractor change direction.

-Light rays travel at 226,000km/s through water but when the light again reaches the air it will travel back up to 300,000km/s.
+Light rays travel at 226,000km/s through water but when the light reaches the air its speed will return to 300,000km/s.

 The same effect occurs from glass to air.

-When light enters a less dense substance (a lower refractive index) it bends away from the normal line.
+When light enters a less dense substance (with a lower refractive index) it bends away from the normal line.